 NEGRO LEAGUES BASEBALL MUSEUM BENEFIT PROGRAM

-"This is a must watch for anyone who is a baseball fan." - Donovan Mitchell, NY Mets, Director, Diversity & Inclusion
+"This is a must watch for anyone who is a baseball fan." - Donovan Mitchell, NY Mets, Senior Director, Diversity, Equity & Inclusion and Player Relations.

 "My wife and I LOVED your film.
 We were both teary-eyed and inspired throughout the entire 42-minute film."
 John G.